-The interpretation of the measurement of the parity-volating asymmetry relies on precise correction for finite beam polarization, with an accurate absolute normalization to 0.4% accuracy at both 11 GeV and 6.6 GeV.
+The interpretation for polarization-dependent measurements relies on precise correction for finite beam polarization, with an accurate absolute normalization to 0.4% accuracy at both 11 GeV and 6.6 GeV required for the parity-violation program.
 This will be achieved using two independent measurement techniques with independent sources of calibration errors, which can be directly cross-checked to high precision.
-This is an ambitious goal.
-The most precision electron beam polarimetry result to date in a physics publication is the 0.5% Compton polarimetry result by the SLD collaboration [307].
+This is an ambitious goal, but compatible with goals for other planned experiments at Jefferson Lab [312].
 Compton polarimetry is well-suited for the energy and intensity of the upgraded Jefferson Lab beam.
-Plans for upgrading the existing Hall A Compton polarimeter to achieve 0.4% precision are described below.
+The best candidate for a second, high-precision, independent measurement is Møller polarimetry.